davidstrauss/desktop-configuration/README.md

 ### Setting Up a New Smart Card

 1. Complete machine setup (above).
-2. Install the personalization tool:
+1. If it's a YubiKey, enable OpenPGP:

+   * For YubiKey Neo or YubiKey 4:

          sudo dnf install ykpers

-3. If the smart card is a YubiKey Neo or YubiKey 4, set the card's mode:

          ykpersonalize -m6

+   * For YubiKey 5, check that the OpenPGP app is enabled:

+         sudo dnf install -y swig gcc pcsc-lite-devel python-devel  # Can be in Fedora Toolbox pip install --user yubikey-manager                         # Can be in Fedora Toolbox ykman openpgp info  # Must be outside Toolbox to use PC/SC APIs

-4. Configure the card, generate a key pair, and upload the key:
+1. Configure the card, generate a key pair, and upload the key:

        gpg2 --change-pin  # Change both the PIN (default is 123456)
                           # and the Admin PIN (default is 12345678).